Complex path simulations of geometrically frustrated ladders: Introduction

 More broadly, a generic solution to the numerical sign problem is likely unfeasible.
 In fact, in some instances, no-go theorems preclude a complete elimination of the sign problem via local transformations~\cite{Troyer_2005, Hastings_2016, Ringel_2017, Smith:2020, Golan:2020kyp}.
-Nevertheless, tremendous progress has been made in devising clever reformulations of the path integral representation, providing either a partial or complete elimination of the sign problem in specific models~\cite{Chandrasekharan_1999, Alet_2016, Honecker_2016, Hong_DQMC_free_2019}.
+Nevertheless, tremendous progress has been made in devising clever reformulations of the path integral representation, providing either a partial or complete elimination of the sign problem in specific models~\cite{Chandrasekharan_1999, Alet_2016, Honecker_2016, Hong_DQMC_free_2019, berg_2012}.
 Promising recent progress in controlling the numerical sign problem is the complex path integration (CPI) approach~\cite{Alexandru:2015sua, Alexandru:2020wrj}.
 In this method, the path integral is deformed into the complex plane.
 An informed choice of the integration manifold can then achieve a significant reduction in the severity of the numerical sign problem.
 Indeed, numerically accurate investigations of a wide range of many-body problems have been demonstrated, involving both bosonic~\cite{Alexandru:2016san, Alexandru:2016gsd, Alexandru:2017lqr, Bursa:2018ykf, Giordano_2022}, fermionic~\cite{Alexandru:2015xva, Alexandru:2016ejd_GTM, Alexandru:2018ngw, Alexandru:2018ddf}, and spin degrees~\cite{Mooney2021esz} of freedom.

-However, the applicability of the CPI approach to studies of collective many-body phenomena and quantum criticality in frustrated spin models remains an open question.
+While the CPI approach is a promising avenue for mitigating the numerical sign problem, its overarching applicability in various quantum many-body problems remains an open and timely question.
+In practice, addressing this question requires a case-by-case study since it is difficult to \textit{a priori} determine the sign structure associated with many-body quantum amplitudes deformed into the complex plane.
+Specifically, concerning this work, the utility of the CPI to the important problem of geometrically frustrated quantum many-body systems and associated quantum critical behavior is unknown and serves as the central motivation for this study.